saferpay/sndbx/texts/secure_card_data.md

 ## <a name="scd-use"></a> How to use the obtained data

-The obtained alias can be used in two basic ways, which boils down to one important question:
+The obtained alias can be used in two basic ways, which boil down to one important question:

 **Do you want to do a 3D Secure transaction?**